 This LA addiction trial operates on fundamentally different legal ground than the recent New Mexico cases, where prosecutors accused Meta of failing to protect children from predators.
 Here, plaintiffs argued the platforms themselves are the harm, engineering infinite scroll, autoplay videos, and algorithmic feeds specifically to maximize engagement at the cost of mental health.
 The negligence theory centers on whether these companies breached a duty of care to users by prioritizing growth metrics over wellbeing.

 The timing couldn't be worse for Meta, which is already navigating multiple legal battlefronts.
-The company recently faced verdicts in New Mexico related to child safety failures, and now confronts liability for the very architecture of its platforms. parent finds itself in equally precarious territory, as the verdict validates claims that autoplay and recommendation algorithms can constitute negligent design.
+The company recently faced verdicts in New Mexico related to child safety failures, and now confronts liability for the very architecture of its platforms.
+YouTube parent Google finds itself in equally precarious territory, as the verdict validates claims that autoplay and recommendation algorithms can constitute negligent design.